se-edu/se-book/specifyingRequirements/prose/what/text.md

 <div id="body">

-**A normal textual description (i.e. _prose_) can be used to describe requirements.** Prose is especially useful when describing abstract ideas such as the vision of a product.
+**A textual description (i.e. _prose_) can be used to describe requirements.** Prose is especially useful when describing abstract ideas such as the vision of a product.

 <tip-box>